habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 ![Three-dimensional visualization of tooth sample 045.
   This tooth is interesting as it features a 1-2-2/2 root canal configuration as defined by Briseño et al. [@doi:10.1016/j.joen.2015.09.007].
-  The extracted root canal is shown in red, the tooth itself is shown semitransparently.
+  The extracted root canal is shown in red, the tooth itself is shown semitransparent.
-  The four slices which were automatically extracted based on the enamel-dentin border are also visualized semitransparently in their correct 3D position.
+  The four slices which were automatically extracted based on the enamel-dentin border are also visualized semitransparent in their correct 3D position.
   The whole tooth has a length of 2.39 cm.
   A [video of the 3D visualization is found in the supplementary materials](https://github.com/habi/zmk-tooth-cohort-method-manuscript/blob/master/content/images/tooth045.mp4?raw=true) of this manuscript.](images/Tooth045.MeVisLab.png){#fig:3dmevislab}